Monday, 28 February 2022

 A year and a half later, sadly Hannah's beloved older sister Susannah died in late 1843.

 Not much is known about Hannah's life with Thomas apart from the fact they welcomed a baby daughter named Mary Ann in May of 1846, when Hannah was aged 20.
-Hannah and Thomas were living in Singleton at this time, still moving around wherever Thomas's work with the pastoral company would take him.
+Hannah and Thomas were living in Singleton at this time, still moving around wherever Thomas's work with the pastoral company took him.
 Tragically, Thomas died not long after and Hannah was widowed at the age of 21.

 2nd husband,